svbo/BrickInvaders/README.md

 - Moving aliens that also shoot
 - Moving spaceship
 - Tank controlled by the player
-- Blockers which get dameged when shot
+- Blockers which get damaged when shot
 - Pause and restart the game
 - Player has multiple lives
 - Scoring system